mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/authenticate-alice-and-bob/java.md

 ### Login user

 Your user must be authenticated to be able to participate in the Conversation.
-Repleace the `onLoginUser` method inside `LoginViewModel` class:
+Replace the `onLoginUser` method inside `LoginViewModel` class:

 ```java
 void onLoginUser(User user) {